 Programs that are state-accredited require a minimum of at least 100 hours of instruction.
 The time is split into two sections for the clinical aspect and the classroom.
 The clinical hours that must be met are a total of 30 and the classroom/lab time are 70 hours.
 You must complete the required hours and then you are eligible to take the state exam.

-Hawaii has over 20 state-approved training sites.
+Hawaii has over 20 state-approved program sites.
 Each site varies in costs averaging between $1,100 to $1,500 with books, medical supplies and fees included.
 There are however many grants and scholarships to help with tuition.
-In some cases, some facilities offer free training with the hopes that you will work there upon graduation.
-For options of programs that offer free training, please be sure to press on this link.
+In some cases, some facilities offer classes with the hopes that you will work there upon graduation.
+For options of programs that offer classes with employment options, please be sure to press on this link.

-Free CNA Classes & Nurse Aide Training Courses in Hawaii
+CNA Classes & Nurse Aide Courses in Hawaii

-Below you will find some of the options for free programs or flexible tuition payments.
+Below you will find some of the options for CNA programs that are located across the state of Hawaii.

 Windward Community College.
 As a community college, WCC offers many benefits for those entering into the healthcare field.
 WCC offers other health programs if you decide to continue on you can see about transferring some of the credits from the CNA course.
 Classes are flexible and there are options for tuition payment plans.